NoorChasib/Server-Setup/README.md

 ### Recommended Next Steps

-- If you installed Tailscale, run: `sudo tailscale up`
 - Check firewall status with: `sudo ufw status`
 - Verify fail2ban is working: `sudo fail2ban-client status`
-- Review SSH configuration if needed: `sudo nano /etc/ssh/sshd_config`
+- If you installed Tailscale, check its status: `sudo tailscale status`
+- If you installed Docker, log out and back in to use Docker without sudo
+- Consider rebooting to ensure all changes are applied

 ## Compatibility

 This script is designed for:

-- Ubuntu 24.04 LTS (Noble Numbat)
+- Ubuntu 24.04 LTS
 - May work with minimal modifications on other recent Ubuntu/Debian-based distributions

 ## Important Security Note